KhartesViewer/khartes/README.md

 ## Workflow notes

-**Save often.**  You can simply type Ctrl-S to save your work; try to remember to do this whenever you have added or moved a dozen or so nodes.
-The "save" operation is very quick, since only fragments are saved; the volume data does not change and thus does not slow down the operation.
+**Save often.**  You simply need to type Ctrl-S to save your work; try to remember to do this whenever you have added or moved a dozen or so nodes.
+The "save" operation is very quick, since only fragments are saved; the data volumes do not change and thus do not slow down the operation.

-When you create fragments, pay attention to the triangulation that is shown in the fragment window on the right.
+When you create fragments, pay attention to the triangulation that is shown in the Fragment View.
 Khartes' interpolation algorithm can become erratic in areas of long, skinny triangles, so it is a good idea to distribute enough fragment nodes throughout the fragment, to keep the triangles more regular.

-Another reason for monitoring the shapes of your triangles is to improve speed of interaction.
-Every time a fragment node is moved or added, khartes updates the fragment window to reflect these changes.
+Another reason for monitoring the shapes of your triangles is to improve the speed of interaction.
+Every time a fragment node is moved or added, khartes updates the Fragment View to reflect these changes.
 This means that triangles near the modified node, and the pixels that these triangles encompass, need to be recomputed and redrawn.
-The bigger the triangles, the longer the recomputations take.
-If a node is surrounded by large triangles that cover most of the data volume, each change may require several seconds to recompute, meaning that khartes no longer feels interactive.
+The bigger the triangles, the longer the recomputation takes.
+If a node is surrounded by large triangles that cover most of the data volume, each change may require several seconds to recompute, meaning that khartes will no longer feel interactive.
 You can prevent this problem by keep your triangles regular and local.

 So when segmenting, start in the center of a fragment